 How often does PAT testing need to be done?

-As a general rule of thumb, PAT testing is conducted, at the very least, every 2 years.
-However, the recommended frequency could be much more frequently depending on other factors and circumstances such as the location of the equipment, type of equipment and more.
+As a general rule of thumb, PAT testing is conducted every year.
+However, this can vary depending on other factors and circumstances such as the location of the equipment, type of equipment and more.